OpusLearning/password-strength-checker/README.md

 - This project was created as part of a learning exercise in Python and basic cybersecurity principles.

 ## About the Author
-This project was developed by [Your Name or GitHub Username] as part of an ongoing effort to learn and apply skills in Python, cybersecurity, and version control using Git and GitHub. https://github.com/OpusLearning
+This project was developed by OpusLearning as part of an ongoing effort to learn and apply skills in Python, cybersecurity, and version control using Git and GitHub. https://github.com/OpusLearning